-On behalf of the more than 364,000 members of the Fraternal Order of Police, I hope that you will cosponsor this bill again in this Congress.
-Thank you for your past support and, if I can be of any help, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington office.
+On behalf of the more than 373,000 members of the Fraternal Order of Police, I thank you both for your leadership on this important issue.
+If I can provide any additional assistance, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.